Palexer/vocabulary-trainer/README.md

 ## ToDo

+### Improvements

 - improve restart
+- keyboard shortcuts
 - Icon
+- fix correct words counter -> only on restart?

+### New Features

+- dialog that shows wrong words at the end

 - one try (counter variable)

 - choose random vocabulary
-- keyboard shortcuts

 - percentage at the end
-- dialog that shows wrong words at the end
-- fix correct words counter -> only on restart?
-- json-editor: improve indentation, automatically remove spaces